If you run an eCommerce store then you probably already know that dealing with customer returns is annoying and time-consuming.

 With this, you can offer free returns and a ‘keep reward’ so that your customers can still shop in your store without any consequences.

 These researchers found that by using some form of ‘keep reward’ system in your store you can reduce returns by 37%

 Unfortunately, the incentive method doesn’t work all the time.

-Depending on what your store sells and how frequent your customers shop there will affect how well a reward will work on your them.
+Depending on what your store sells and how frequently your customers shop there will affect how well a reward will work on them.

 Let’s say you offer free shipping on their next order if the customer doesn’t return the item.